 Another advantage is having common property maintained for you.
 If you don’t like cutting your lawn or shoveling snow, a condo could bring you a great lifestyle.

 Cons of living in an HOA

-Of course there are two sides to every coin and what on one hand supports curb appeal on the other seems restrictive.
-One example would be needing to keep your grass (if applicable) to a length that the HOA finds acceptable.
+Of course there are two sides to every coin: what on one hand supports curb appeal on the other seems restrictive.
+One example would be needing to keep your grass to a length that the HOA finds acceptable.
 Another would be needing approval to make minor changes to your house or property including changing the color of their home, front door or even mailbox.
 Some HOAs will fine residents for leaving their garage door open.
 It all depends on the community.

 There is also the issue of HOA fees/dues.
 The level of amenities that you receive is one factor, and the cost of repairs, maintenance and replacement is another.
-The area you live obviously impacts costs too.
+Where you live obviously impacts costs too.

 Bottom line, if you don’t like rules or if the thought of paying for a concierge or gym that you will not use bothers you, life in that HOA may not be for you!

 Those are a few of the pros and cons.
 Want to learn more about your HOA and the CC&Rs?
 Run a free Eli Report!